The 12-Bar Blues

 In this lesson, students will listen to two blues songs (“Back Water Blues” as sung by Bessie Smith and “Go to the Mardi Gras” by Professor Longhair).
 Students will learn to recognize and analyze an AAB lyric form and compose original AAB blues lyrics.

-- Students will be able to describe the AAB lyric form that some blues songs employ.
+- Describe the AAB lyric form that some blues songs employ.

-- Students will be able to recite the chord progression to a 12-bar blues (in chord numbers).
+- Recite the chord progression to a 12-bar blues (in chord numbers).

 National Core Arts Standards